Spring-SpringBoard/SpringBoard-Core/doc/source/extensions.rst

         self.initializing = false
     end

-To handle field changes, we will create an OnFieldChange method, and when fields change, we will create and execute appropriate Commands.
+To handle field changes, we will create an *OnFieldChange* method, and when fields change, we will create and execute appropriate *Commands*.

 .. code-block:: lua